Jordan Bardella: Indictment regarding the city of Trappes

-After Ali Rabeh, a Muslim, was re-elected as mayor of Trappes in 2021, Bardella described the city as an "Islamic republic" on the radio station Europe 1.
+After Ali Rabeh was re-elected as mayor of Trappes in 2021, Bardella described the city as an "Islamic republic" on the radio station Europe 1.
 He then announced on 2 February 2022, that he was indicted for this statement, saying "I am disappointed that the French justice system pursues the same goal today as the Islamists, to silence those who denounce real issues and those who oppose the transformation of countless neighbourhoods in France."

 Suspicions regarding fake employment at the European Parliament

 In 2019, Challenges revealed that Jordan Bardella had been a part-time parliamentary assistant of the Member of EU Parliament Jean-François Jalkh during 2015, and that he had been identified by the EU Parliament in 2017 as being part of the assistants linked to "irregular use of the parliamentary assistant compensation".
 Le Canard enchaîné revealed later that he had been similarly suspected by the European Anti-Fraud Office, since 2016.

 In September 2024, La Machine à gagnant (The Winning Machine), a book by Libération journalist Tristan Berteloot, was published.
-He claims that Jordan Bardella helped produce false proof of employment to retrospectively justify his work as a parliamentary assistant.
-Jordan Bardella denies the accusations, claims to have "never had to justify anything or even provide the slightest document," and announces that he intends to file a complaint against Libération.
+He claims that Bardella helped produce false proof of employment to retrospectively justify his work as a parliamentary assistant.
+Bardella denies the accusations, claims to have "never had to justify anything or even provide the slightest document," and announces that he intends to file a complaint against Libération.

 Dov Alfon, the publishing director of the daily newspaper Libération, is being sued for defamation for an article published on 26 September 2023.
 The hearing was held on 31 January 2025.
-Jordan Bardella also filed a complaint regarding the articles and book published in 2024, but the hearings have not yet taken place.
-On 21 March 2025, Jordan Bardella lost his defamation lawsuit, granting Libération the right to run the headline that Jordan Bardella was a "ghost parliamentary assistant".
+Bardella also filed a complaint regarding the articles and book published in 2024, but the hearings have not yet taken place.
+On 21 March 2025, Bardella lost his defamation lawsuit, granting Libération the right to run the headline that Bardella was a "ghost parliamentary assistant".

-On 25 March 2025, according to Libération, a complaint was filed against Jordan Bardella and Jean-François Jalkh by the Association for the Ecologist Defense of Democracy and Freedoms (Adelibe) for "fraud".
+On 25 March 2025, according to Libération, a complaint was filed against Bardella and Jean-François Jalkh by the Association for the Ecologist Defense of Democracy and Freedoms (Adelibe) for "fraud".
 The anti-corruption association took this action following the newspaper's accusations published in September 2024.